venovako/KogAcc/README.md

 Other 64-bit OSes (e.g., Oracle Solaris with gfortran) and non-x86_64 (e.g., ppc64le) platforms might also be supported to a certain extent, if the reference BLAS and LAPACK libraries have been built.

-The recent GNU (gfortran) and Intel (ifort) Fortran compilers should work (ifx needs further testing), while the others (nvfortran and xlf) might require tweaking the build system and have not been extensively tested.
+The recent GNU (gfortran) and Intel (ifort) Fortran compilers should work (ifx needs further testing), while the others (e.g., xlf) might require tweaking the build system and have not been extensively tested.

 Building the documentation requires a recent version of [Doxygen](https://doxygen.nl).